Are students required to have a PHYSICAL EXAM every year?

 - Meningococcal (Meningitis) - optional but strongly recommended.
 If vaccinated with Menomune (MPSV) more than 5 years ago, the CDC recommends re-vaccination.
 For those who received Menactra (MCV), a booster is not required.

-The vaccine administration record and other required health forms may be downloaded from the Health & Wellness website.
+The vaccine administration record and other required health forms may be downloaded from the Student Health Services website.

-Please complete either a Medical Exemption form or Religious Exemption form available online or by contacting Cynthia Maricle, RN, Interim Director, Student Health Services, at 508-286-8210.
+Please complete either a Medical Exemption form or Religious Exemption form available online or by contacting Cynthia Maricle, Associate Director, Health & Wellness, at 508-286-8210.

 Yes.
-Please contact Cynthia Maricle, RN, Interim Director, Student Health Services, at 508-286-8210 to request a release for your son/daughter to sign and return.
+Please contact Cynthia Maricle, Associate Director, Health & Wellness, at 508-286-8210 to request a release for your son/daughter to sign and return.
 Please note: This release is only in effect for medical information generated from visits to Norton Medical Center, the on-campus health center.
 Remember, if your son or daughter is over age 18, privacy laws prevent Norton Medical Center healthcare providers from sharing medical information with you unless your son/daughter has signed a release.

 CVS MINUTE CLINIC

 Bring insurance card, picture ID, and copayment.
 Currently not providers for MA Blue Cross Blue Shield; call to confirm accepted insurance plans.

 200 Copeland Drive

 Bring picture ID, insurance card, co-payment, and, if you belong to an HMO, a referral.